Chinese Grammar: Lesson: Comparing 应该 and 必须 for should

 必须 for must

-Unlikely 应该，the word 必须 conveys a strong sense of obligation: someone will force somebody to do something. 必须 is also placed before the main verb, and is a very formal way to express “must” and “having to” do something.
-It, therefore, can be used to give orders or command.
+Unlike 应该，the word 必须 conveys a strong sense of obligation: someone will force somebody to do something. 必须_ is a very formal way to express “must” and “having to” do something.
+Place 必须 before the main verb and you have yourself a formal word to give orders or commands.

 S + 必须 + V + O